Develop Productive activities in Office Environment –

-The organizations are realizing the value of learning.
+Organizations realize the value of learning.
 Knowledge management is the new word for productive activities in the environment.
-If your employees are not learning more, actually they’re decaying.
+If your employees are not learning more, actually, they’re decaying.
 So, build systems that support learning and acquiring knowledge.
-When an employee comes to an organization s/he should not be only utilized for her/his existing skills, rather s/he should be given an opportunity to learn more, acquire more skills and get better as a result.
+When an employee comes to an organization, s/he should not be only utilized for her/his existing skills; rather, s/he should be given an opportunity to learn more, acquire more skills and get better as a result.
 The concept of a learning organization was brought by Peter Sent in his book “The fifth discipline”.
 If you have not built a system yet to encourage learning and acquiring knowledge, begin now.
 Your office will naturally be ultra-productive.

 Create good vibes in the office environment

 When your employees enter the office, they should feel productive at work.
 And you can create that environment.
 Find out some great inspirational quotes and make posters out of them and then paste them in walls, cabins, toilets, mirrors and on the places where people can see.
 Put a book of inspiration on the desk of every employee and paste a deadline to read that book on their cabin with a thank you note.
 Be creative.
 You can do a thousand things to make the office a place for ultimate productivity.
 Make sure that once your employees enter the office, they should feel like not leaving it even after a stipulated time.
 That’s how you will make sure that your office is ultra-productive with the help of productive activities.